 About the project

-The Wilcannia Weir Replacement Project aims to improve water security for the township of Wilcannia, enhance cultural connection to the river for local communities and deliver improved native fish migration along the river system.
-It will achieve this by constructing a new weir and fishway downstream of the existing weir.
-The project is jointly funded by the NSW and Australian Governments.
+The largest investment in water infrastructure along the Darling-Baaka River in decades, the $76 million Wilcannia Weir Replacement Project seeks to improve water security for the township of Wilcannia, enhance cultural connection to the river for local communities and deliver improved native fish migration along the river system.
+It will achieve this by constructing a new weir and fishway downstream of the existing failed weir.

 The new weir will provide long-term town water supplies to preserve and enhance the social, economic and environmental benefits for Wilcannia, its people and its surrounds.